Day 1: LuangPrabang to Sayaboury

 - Eyewear, cap

-- Individual Bike riding equipment like bar finishes, pedals, chairs and headgear
+- Individual Bike riding equipment like bar finishes, pedals, chairs, and headgear

 - Helmets for riding a bike

-Malaria is a avoidable disease that can create trouble if neglected.
+Malaria is an avoidable disease that can create trouble if neglected.
 One can prevent disease by taking recommended anti-malarial drugs and defending against insect attacks.
 The areas you will be passing are Malaria-free.
 Make sure that your insurance provider includes illnesses and injuries overseas.

 - Bring all the important medications and OTC medications.
 Do not ignore to have the brands as well as the general titles of the medications one needs to have.

 - Use a sun hat when revealed.